BirkanGokbag/MediaTracker/ASSIGNMENT.md

 # Project 6: Ruby on Rails Project

+See the course website for the complete description of the assignment.

 ## Individual Assignment (Ruby on Rails Tutorial)

 Complete chapters 2, 3, 5, and 6 of the textbook ("Ruby On Rails Tutorial"), Third Edition.
 Ideally, you would try the main bits of chapters 7 and 8 too, if time permits.
 You must also study all of the lecture notes on MVC and Rails presented in class.